awsdocs/amazon-rekognition-developer-guide/doc_source/detect-faces-console.md

 **To analyze a face in an image you provide**

-1. Open to the Amazon Rekognition console\.
+1. Open the Amazon Rekognition console at [https://console\.aws\.amazon\.com/rekognition/](https://console.aws.amazon.com/rekognition/)\.

 1. Choose **Facial analysis**\.